Synthux-Academy/spotykach-firmware/README.md

 # Changelog

+### v1.0.0alpha2
+- MIDI Start/Stop (can be enabled in config.txt)
+- MIDI Note On.
+The note number is recognized only in Slice mode
+- envelope corresponds markings on the faceplate
+- initial pitch/speed is 1x
+- inisial values adjusted
+- Grit is now engages without a click
+- initial values for flux fx, modulation adjusted

 ### v1.0.0alpha1_LED+Spread_test
 - ring led brightness set to 80%
 - max spread in drift mode (size knob) is limited to 7 seconds around start position.